figurenz/microsite-learn/about.md

 isHome: true
 ---

-# About Places
+# About Learn with Figure.NZ

-Figure.NZ Places is a free tool to help you find and explore data about New Zealand’s district council and city council areas.
-By showing you data to consider alongside what candidates are saying, we hope it will help you make informed decisions during the 2019 local elections.

-Places uses data cleaned and published on [Figure.NZ](https://figure.nz).
-It brings together figures from multiple government agencies in one place, so you can easily understand what’s going on in your area and compare it to other areas of New Zealand.

-Places uses an open-source tool called Fundamental Figures to generate the data files this website uses.
-You can read and re-use this code in our [GitHub repository](https://github.com/WikiNewZealand/fundamental-figures).
-Unfortunately, we can’t open-source Places because some cosmetic elements are not available under an open source license.
-If you’d like a copy of the Places website without these elements, contact us at <help@figure.nz>.
+Learn with Figure.NZ is a free tool to help you learn more about how to understand and use data to inform your thinking.
+You'll find guides and resources you can read and download that share what our team at Figure.NZ have learned about using data.

+Can't find what you're looking for?
+Email us at <help@figure.nz> and let us know what you need.

 ## Who made this?

-Places is brought to you by [Figure.NZ](https://figure.nz).
+Learn with Figure.NZ is brought to you by [Figure.NZ](https://figure.nz).

-Figure.NZ gratefully acknowledges Sam Wood of [Tentacle Software Limited](http://www.tentaclesoftware.com/), without whom Places would not exist.
-Sam built the [Fundamental Figures](https://github.com/WikiNewZealand/fundamental-figures) processing tool and helped assemble the finished Places product.
+Illustrations are made using the [Humaaans illustration library](https://www.humaaans.com/).
+We thank them for sharing such a useful tool under Creative Commons licensing.

 ### Figure.NZ